dominant-strategies/quai-docusaurus/docs/develop/tutorials/single-chain.md

 Deployment of a smart contract on a Quai Network chain requires:

-- An active instance of a [Quai Network full node](../../participate/node/start-a-node.md) or a remote node's RPC endpoint.
+- An active instance of a [Quai Network node](../../participate/node/start-a-node.md) or a remote node's RPC endpoint.
 - Sufficient balance in the address that you are deploying with.

 ## Environment Setup